 'Steve was my go-to storyboard artist for years.
 I could always depend on him for his keen sense of lensing, camera placement and motion dynamics, his rosy outlook and a better sense of humor than most comedy writers.
 I couldn't give anyone in his trade a more enthusiastic recommendation!'

 Rent Sidon, former director at A Band Apart and other production companies.

-See who else says so in the form of more testimonials (there's a link in the left hand 'home page' column on the desktop main site) and plenty of storyboards to check out, so do have fun clicking around!
+See who else says so in the form of more testimonials (there's a link at the top of the page on the main site) and plenty of storyboards to check out, so do have fun clicking around!